ialbert/pypiper/docs/maker.md

 Makerfiles are simple text files that are more easily translatable to bash or Makefiles.

 ### Running maker

+When installed this repository will install the `maker` command that can be used to run Makerfiles.

 ```bash
 maker yourmakerfile.mk
 ```